Outflows, cores and magnetic field orientations in W43-MM1 as seen by ALMA: Discussion

-The analysis presented in Sect.~\ref{ss:outfvscores} reported that two configurations are consistent with our data, either the outflows are randomly oriented or oriented 50-70$^\circ$ to their hosting cores.
-We discuss in turn these two possibilities:
+The analysis presented in Sect.~\ref{ss:outfvscores} asserts that two configurations are consistent with our data, that is, either the outflows are randomly oriented or oriented 50-70$^\circ$ to their hosting cores.
+We discuss in turn these two possibilities.

-\emph{(i)} Random orientation of the outflows with respect to their hosting cores: recent studies of protostellar objects forming low-mass stars have shown that outflows are usually observed perpendicular to their underlying disks at small scales \citep[$<$200\,au, see e.g.,][]{louvet+16disk}.
-Building on the hypothesis that this also happens for high-mass proto-stars, there are two ways of interpreting this result.
+We first comment on the possibility of a random orientation of the outflows with respect to their hosting cores.
+Recent studies of protostellar objects forming low-mass stars have shown that outflows are usually observed perpendicular to their underlying disks at small scales \citep[$<$200\,au, see e.g.,][]{louvet+16disk}.
+Building on the hypothesis that this also happens for high-mass protostars, there are two ways of interpreting this result.
 If the core elongations are representative of the major axes of underlying disks, the random orientation of the outflows to the cores would indicate that the outflows get randomly deflected at scales below our angular resolution ($\sim$2700\,au).
 Such deflections have been observed in a few outflows in W43-MM1 at a larger scale by \cite{nony20} and, therefore, could also occur below our resolution.
 Nevertheless, it is reasonable to argue that a deflection is more likely to occur with a small angle and that the statistical impact of deflections should be minimal.
 Therefore, deflections are unlikely to result in a random orientation of the outflows with respect to their hosting cores.
 If outflows are indeed randomly oriented with respect to the core PA, a more likely explanation is that the elongation of the cores is not representative of the PA of underlying disks.
 In such a case, the angular momentum of the disks is set by processes acting at scales smaller than the resolution of our observations.